Willy Adames Preview, Player Props: Brewers vs. Cubs

-The Milwaukee Brewers and Willy Adames, who went 1-for-3 with a double last time in action, battle Jordan Wicks and the Chicago Cubs at American Family Field, Saturday at 7:10 PM ET.
+The Milwaukee Brewers, including Willy Adames (.278 batting average in his past 10 games), take on starter Justin Steele and the Chicago Cubs at American Family Field, Sunday at 3:10 PM ET.

-In his most recent appearance, he went 1-for-3 with a double against the Cubs.
+In his last game, he racked up three hits (going 3-for-5 with a double and two RBI) against the Cubs.

 Sportsbook Promo Codes